JakeButf/mss-macro/README.md

-# Aroma Base Plugin
+# mss-macro

-A base plugin template for Wii U Aroma with utility functions and configuration menu support.
+An Aroma plugin to simulate manual superswim.

 ## Installation